NillerMedDild/StudentAdministrationSystem/README.md

 # Student Administration System
 [![Build Status](https://dev.azure.com/Nielspilgaard/StudentAdministrationSystem/_apis/build/status/NillerMedDild.StudentAdministrationSystem?branchName=master)](https://dev.azure.com/Nielspilgaard/StudentAdministrationSystem/_build/latest?definitionId=2&branchName=master)

 Student Administration System is an example project consisting of an ASP.NET Core frontend, .NET Core backend, and MySQL/Entity Framework database.
+It will eventually have multiple web frontends, made with React, Angular and Vue.

 It's purpose is to act as a learning tool for myself, and a showcase of my development capabilities.

+## Setup
+- Fork, clone or download the solution.
+- Run the `generate-dev-cert.ps1` script, found in the root directory.
+- Open the solution with Visual Studio.
+- Run the solution with the `docker-compose.sh` script, or run it through Visual Studio.
+Note, if you want to switch launch method, use the `docker-clear-containers.sh` script first, to remove old containers.

+### Program Dependencies
-## Docker
+- Docker
-The server software uses docker as the platform to be deployed and maintaned on.
+- Visual Studio

 ### Containers
-Student Administration System is divided into three docker containers, linked with Docker Compose.
+Student Administration System is currently divided into three docker containers, linked with Docker Compose.

-### Database
+#### Database
 Contains the database of the system.\
 *Uses MySQL 5.7*

-### WebApi
+#### WebApi
 Handles the API that faciliates the communication between the frontend and the backend.\
 *Uses ASP.NET Core 2.1*

-### Test
+#### Test
 Handles unit testing of the backend
 *Uses XUNIT 2.4.1*

-#### Dependencies
+#### Package Dependencies
 - Microsoft.AspNetCore.All v2.2.4
 - Microsoft.AspNetCore.App v2.2.4
 - Microsoft.AspNetCore.Razor.Design v2.2.0